-Matthew Flinders Anglican College is investing more than $30 million as part of its Flinders Masterplan to provide contemporary learning spaces for its 1,370 students from Prep to Year 12.
+Matthew Flinders Anglican College is investing in the Flinders Masterplan to provide new contemporary learning spaces on campus for our 1,400 students from Prep to Year 12.

 Flinders also has a 15-year Masterplan for the future to ensure the College continues to strive for excellence and provide high quality, functional, expertly designed facilities to support effective teaching and learning.

-The design rationale is that an agile learning environment has the ability to turn a static space into a dynamic space, and to encourage all learners to be creators rather than consumers.
+The Flinders Masterplan recognises that an agile learning environment has the ability to turn a static space into a dynamic space, and to encourage all learners to be creators rather than consumers.

-This new design enables students and teachers to move, interact and collaborate as they engage in different pedagogical styles and work on different tasks.
+This design approach enables students and teachers to move, interact and collaborate as they engage in different pedagogical styles and work on different tasks.

-At Flinders, our experience with students in these modern classrooms is that they step up to the challenge and develop a new mindset where they are active and ready to spontaneously engage in personalised and hands-on learning as well as group work, team building and other ‘flipped’ learning activities.
+At Flinders, we notice students rise to the challenge of these modern classrooms.
+Students develop a new mindset where they are active and ready to spontaneously engage in personalised and hands-on learning as well as group work, team building and other ‘flipped’ learning activities.

-In terms of aesthetics in design, the new Flinders buildings will be light-filled, aspirational and modern spaces that will be a pleasure to teach and learn in.
+In terms of aesthetics in design, the new Flinders buildings are light-filled, aspirational and modern spaces that are a pleasure to teach and learn in.

 OPENED IN TERM 4, 2021